jeffbass/imagenode/docs/research-roadmap.rst

 imagehub reply can be a "command word" instead that would cause imaghub to take an action such as change the exposure_mode of the PiCamera.
 Or send a dozen "live frames" from the camera (even though no detector has activated).
-Command words look like this:
+Command words look like this (format is: CommandWord value):
-- OK  # that is the only one now and is sent back for every reply
+- OK  # that is the only one now and is sent back for every reply.
 - ReloadYaml  # reload the yaml file to get a change in one of the options.
 - SendFrames 10  # Send some frames now, even if no detector is activated.
-- Set Resolution (640,480)  # set a new resolution value for the camera
+- SetResolution (640,480)  # set a new resolution value for the camera.

 Add an option to send message tuples (text, image) in a thread
 --------------------------------------------------------------